Gambling regulation: Councillor handbook (England and Wales)

 The updates to the licence conditions and codes of practice in 2015 have had a significant impact on the statement of principles.
 The requirement for operators to prepare local risk assessments in relation to all their premises from April 2016 means that licensing authorities should now set out their expectations of operators’ risk assessments, ideally in their statements.
 This provides a real opportunity for councils to reflect local needs and issues in their gambling policies, in a similar way to licensing policy statements prepared under the Licensing Act 2003.

-Most licensing authorities will not experience the same volume of applications in gambling as they do in other areas of licensing, but the issues of betting shop clustering and concern over FOBTs have shown that gambling generates extremely strong feeling.
-While licensing authorities may not have the power to refuse new applications or limit FOBT machines, developing detailed and robust statements of principles that reflect local circumstances will enable them to shape local gambling regulation as much as possible.
+Most licensing authorities will not experience the same volume of applications in gambling as they do in other areas of licensing, however concern about gambling related-harms generates extremely strong feeling.
+While licensing authorities may have limited powers to refuse new applications, developing detailed and robust statements of principles that reflect local circumstances will enable them to shape local gambling regulation as much as possible.
 A statement that reflects local circumstances and risks can help operators to better understand and proactively mitigate the risks to the licensing objectives.

 Conversely, as in other areas of licensing, if an authority’s statement of principles does not cover a specific issue, it will be in a significantly weaker position if it is ever challenged on a decision on that issue.
 It is always better to pre-empt legal challenge through a comprehensive statement of principles, and setting out a position in the statement should encourage an applicant to work with the council and community from the start to develop an application that will add to the local area, rather than detract from it.